utenadev/llminfo-cli/README.md

 llminfo list models --force
 ```

+### Logging

+llminfo-cli includes comprehensive logging for debugging and monitoring.
+Logs are written to both console and `llminfo.log` file.

 ## Caching

 Model lists are cached for 1 hour by default.
 Cache is stored in `~/.cache/llminfo/`.